 Book historian and aspiring digital literary scholar.
 Japanese Studies Librarian at the University of Pennsylvania; Adjunct Assistant Professor in the Department of East Asian Languages & Civilizations.
 One of the founders and organizers of Penn Libraries' WORD LAB text analysis interest community.
 PhD and MA in Asian Languages & Cultures (Japanese Literature/Book History), MSI in Library & Information Science, from the University of Michigan.
 BA in History, BS in Computer Science, from the University of Pittsburgh.

-- About: Me, my CV, and this site explained.
+- About: Me, my CV (PDF format), and this site explained.

-- Guides: Annotated bibliographies and resource guides on Japanese literature, Japanese humanities, book history, and digital humanities.
+- Guides: Annotated bibliographies and resource guides on various topics, including Japanese studies, book history, and online resources.

-- Projects: Abstract and outline of my dissertation research; full downloadable copy of my dissertation; future directions.
-Soon to include the source code of a sentiment analysis project written in Java, plus a paper explaining it.
+- Projects: Abstract and outline of my dissertation research; full downloadable copy of my dissertation; academic presentations; other interests; programming project code and papers.

-- Links: Links to my favorite sites and resources, including professional resources, blogs on literature and culture, and tech resources.
+- Links: Links to some favorite sites and resources, including professional resources, blogs on literature and culture, and tech resources.